 Your Kid Might Want to Be a Big Brother Contestant

 This is the thing that scares me the most.
 Sure, most people don't become Big Brother contestants.
 I didn't, my friends didn't, and nobody I know did.
 But that doesn't mean anything.
-Anyone can do it.
+Anyone could do it.
 Your kid might grow up to be a complete dickhead, you don't know.
-He might start hanging out with dropkicks at school, smoking ciggies in the bathroom during SOSE, flipping off regular people on the street for no reason and doing whatever kind of psychotropic, Total Recall-type drug they'll be doing by then that ruins your life instantly.
+He might start hanging out with dropkicks at school, smoking ciggies in the bathroom during SOSE, and flipping off regular people on the street for no reason and doing whatever kind of psychotropic, Total Recall type drug they'll be doing by then that ruins your life instantly.

-If it's not Big Brother it's something else— X Factor, Masterchef, The Bachelor.
-There are a lot f these.
-Do not underestimate your child's ability to humiliate themselves on national TV.
+If it's not Big Brother, it's something else— X Factor, Masterchef, The Bachelor—so do not underestimate your child's ability to humiliate themselves on national TV.